RogerPineda13/TimeSeriesP4/README.md

 * How significant is looking at the closing price for a stock for the day play into the future price?
 * Is it the right time to invest?
 # Data Understanding
+The following dataset was grabbed from kaggle and was used to build our model.
+* DJIA_equities/CSCO_2006-01-01_to_2018-01-01.csv
 # Modeling

 # Recommendations & Conclusions